llamanodes/web3-proxy/README.md

 If running multiple web3-proxies connected to the same influxdb bucket, you **must** set `app.influxdb_id` to a globally unique value for each server!

+`app.influxdb_id` defaults to the hostname.
+If the hostname cannot be parsed as a String, it defaults to a ULID.
+ULIDs aren't great for cardinality though!

 ## Common commands

 Create a user: